+If you run from the police, you may be facing a charge of "fleeing and eluding."
 In Florida, fleeing or attempting to flee a police officer is a felony — a serious charge that could affect you for the rest of your life.
-If you have been charged with fleeing and eluding, you should contact an experienced criminal defense attorney to protect you from consequences such as driver's license revocation and prison.
+If you have been charged with fleeing and eluding, you should contact an experienced attorney to protect you from consequences such as driver's license revocation and prison.

 This crime is a third-degree felony, punishable by up to five years in prison.
 If you are convicted, the court will revoke your driver's license for a minimum of one year and as long as five years.

-To schedule a free initial consultation with an Orlando criminal defense attorney at The Umansky Law Firm, contact us through this website or call (407) 228-3838.
+To schedule a free case review with an Orlando criminal defense attorney at The Umansky Law Firm, contact us online or call 407-228-3838.

 Reduced to reckless driving

 Possession of Alcohol Under the Age of 21